 Information for Residential Aged Care Facilities

 The Public Health Unit is notified of diseases which are listed under the Public Health Act 2010, and if associated with a residential aged care facility, will assist in following up individual cases, clusters, and suspected outbreaks.
+The Public Health Unit can also assist RACF's to manage outbreaks of non-notifiable conditions such as scabies abd rhinovirus.
 Below you will find information on reporting and managing respiratory cases and disease outbreaks in residential aged care facilities, vaccination requirements, and recommendations for residents, staff and volunteers.

-Detailed guidelines to assist RACFs during COVID-19 can be found on the NSW Health website.
+The latest advice for aged care services can be found on the NSW Health website.

-Residential aged care facilities should contact their Public Health Unit by phone as soon as possible if they suspect a disease outbreak, or if they have ANY case of acute respiratory illness (ARI) or unexplained fever in staff or residents
+Residential aged care facilities should contact the South Eastern Sydney Public Health Unit by phone (02 9382 8333) or email as soon as possible if they suspect a disease outbreak or unexplained fever in staff or residents.

-A suspected influenza outbreak is usually defined as three or more cases of influenza-like illness (or other acute respiratory illness) during a 72 hour period.
+An acute respiratory illness (ARI) outbreak is defined as two or more cases of COVID-19 or influenza during a 72 hour period.

-- Personal protective measures (e.g. hand hygiene)
+- Personal protective measures

 - Isolation of ill residents

 - Reducing the risk of disease spread by excluding infected staff and restricting the number of visitors